 2. Pant length is crucial!
 Your pants should only be ¼” to ½” off of the floor.
-Otherwise, unless you’re wearing capris or cropped pants, you risk looking like your pants shrunk or you outgrew them.
+Otherwise, unless you’re wearing cropped pants, you risk looking like your pants shrunk or you outgrew them.
 This might mean buying “Talls” or letting the hems out of your existing pants.
 If there isn’t much hem to let down, your tailor can add seam tape to give you the most length possible.
 And don’t forget the option of skinny pants tucked into boots.

 3. Have fun with your shoes!
 Because you’re tall, you can easily wear shoes that contrast with your outfit.
 Why not wear a pair of incredible red pumps with your black suit?
 (Doesn’t every woman want a pair of red shoes?)
 Other shoes to try: Mary Janes, T-straps, Booties and Over the Knee boots.